Infernal-Insights/Hashmancer/Worker/README.md

 the worker will create a new 4096-bit RSA pair on first use.
 The status heartbeat interval can be customized with `STATUS_INTERVAL` (seconds).

+## Setup

 Run `python3 ../setup.py --worker` from the repository root to install dependencies and configure the worker.
+This command now also installs and starts a `hashmancer-worker` systemd service so the worker launches automatically on boot.
 Passing `--server-ip` skips broadcast discovery.
 Use `python3 ../setup.py --upgrade` anytime to pull the latest code and update dependencies.